jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 1. Follow the `Setup on server` section in the [Using Tailscale Directly](#using-tailscale-directly) section to setup Tailscale on the Jellyfin server host.
 2. Complete the setup on the reverse proxy server below.
 3. Open the Dashboard of the Jellyfin server and go to Networking.
-Add the reverse proxy Tailscale IP to the `known proxies` setting. (e.g. 100.65.43.21)
+Add the reverse proxy Tailscale IP to the `known proxies` setting.
+This is explained in detail in our [reverse proxy guide](./reverse-proxy/index.md#forwarded-for-headers).

 Setup on reverse proxy server: